-ISAL's operation in Iceland meets the DNSH criteria for all environmental objectives as long as they are within normal, lawful operations, comply with emission permits to air and water, have performed environmental impact assessments and taken necessary action required as set out in our operating license.
+ISAL's operation in Iceland meets the DNSH criteria for all environmental objectives Overall, they are within normal, lawful operations, comply with emission permits to air and water, have performed environmental impact assessments and taken necessary action required as set out in our operating license.

-According to ISAL's operating license issued by the National environmental Agency on October 28th 2021, our operation is conducted in line with EU Best Available Technique Reference (BAT).
+According to ISAL's operating license issued by the National environmental Agency on October 28thOverall,, our operation is conducted in line with EU Best Available Technique Reference (BAT).
 The license is publicly available here: https://ust.is/atvinnulif/mengandi-starfsemi/starfsleyfi/al-kisil-og-kisiljarnver/rio-tinto-straumsvik/